marcsze/SchlossLabPresentations/2018_05_31/README.md

 * Group discussion - 35 minutes

 **Groups**
-* Pie chart - Pat and Begum
+* G1 - Pat and Begum
-* Box plot - Kaitlin and Josh
+* G2 - Kaitlin and Josh
-* Violin plot - Nick and Sarah
+* G3 - Nick and Sarah
-* Bar plot (superimpose points optional) - Will and Ada
+* G4 - Will and Ada